Akshay184/Data-Structures-and-Algorithms/dsa/graphs/README.md

 ## Bellman-Ford Algorithm

 Bellman-Ford algorithm is also a single source shortest path (SSSP) algorithm like Dijkstra's algorithm but it can work also with **negative edge weights**.
 We can detect negative cycle using this algorithm.
 Time Complexity of this algorithm is **O(V * E)** because in this we have to relaxe all the edges (n - 1) times to propogate the changes.
 If we can relax a vertex even after (n - 1) operations that means there is a negative cycle and we update its distance to **- infinity** and to propogate this negative change we again need at most (n - 1) cycles of opeartion.

+## Floyd-Warshall Algorithm

+Floyd-Warhall is an **all pair shortest path algorithm (APSP)** algorithm with graphs with **non-negative weigths cycle**.
+Remember graphs can have negative edge weights but not a negative cycle.

+Floyd-Warshall used the concept of dynamic programming for calculation the shortest path between two nodes by using the previously calculated distance.
+Time compleixty of Floyd-Warshall algorithm is **O(n3)**.